bazobagwabo/Auto_pool_tool/README.md

 Make sure you have available stash space in the 4th stash slot (also changable in the AHK)

-Make sure {space} is bound to clear all UI elements and 'k' and 'j' is not bound to anything in-game
+Make sure {space} is bound to clear all UI elements and 'k' + 'j' is not bound to anything in-game

 Make sure you have saved the build you use for keys/rifts on the first armory tab on all characters